chris-townsend/project-three/README.md

 ### W3C Validator
-- The W3C HTML & CSS Validator was used to validate the project, the results are shown below with no errors.
+The W3C HTML & CSS Validator was used to validate the project, the results are shown below with no errors reported.

 #### [HTML Result](https://validator.w3.org/nu/?doc=https%3A%2F%2Fchris-hangman.herokuapp.com%2F)
 ![W3C HTML Validator Index page](./readme-content/images/w3c-html-result.webp)